daniel-isidro/heroku_hot_n_pop/README.md

 7. **hnp_logo.jpg**

-Top image in the web page.
+Top image on the web page.

 Heroku will create a free subdomain for your web app, like http://webapp.herokuapp.com, but you can also specify a custom domain in the Heroku Dashboard.